 Before we can talk about the Saas valuation, let us talk about the Saas industry.
 We are in 2021, and this industry is growing exponentially.
 And even after COVID-19, the economy has been showing some signs of stability in this sector.
 But with this last year, we have learned that digital operations are more important than ever.
 A lot of things have accelerated in this industry.
 The influence of technology has been massive over the last few years, and it has made way for many new software companies to come into the picture.

 The US has some of the most advanced software and IT companies in the world, making it one of the largest hubs for SaaS companies.
 In fact, more than 40% of the $5 trillion global IT companies are in the US.
 The US software industry itself accounts for $1.8 trillion of the US value-added GDP and 11.8 million jobs.
 There are more than 500,000 software and IT service companies in the US with about 40,000 tech startups that were established in 2018 itself.

 There are some sub sectors under this sector as well, like:

 - Cloud Computing Services: The worldwide public cloud service market is reaching to become a trillion-dollar industry.
 And the US is the market leader in this as it has some of the largest companies in the sector.
 Platform-as-a-service (PaaS) and infrastructure-as-a-service (IaaS) are expected to be the fastest-growing segments of the cloud service market.

-- E-commerce: In 2020, there were about 940 million online shoppers and people spent almost $1 trillion online by purchasing things through e-commerce websites.
+- E-commerce: In 2022, retail e-commerce sales were estimated to exceed 5.7 trillion U.S. dollars worldwide, and this is expected to reach new figures in the coming years.
 This is bound to grow with everyone’s lifestyle having changed with COVID.
 People now prefer to purchase almost everything online.

 - Entertainment software: In 2014, the combined revenues in video games and computer software were about $15.4 billion.
 And now, it has reached a trillion and is growing rapidly.